unrealwork/atsd-use-cases/ChicagoCrime/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba)

-Looking at this next figure, we can observe where exactly these crimes were committed.
+Looking at this next figure, we can observe where exactly these murders were committed.
 This dataset provides 42 different locations, including Street, Alley, Apartment, and Tavern among many others.
 We can see that Homicides most often take place on the Street more than anywhere else.

 ![Figure 2](Images/Figure2.png)

-Below is a table showing the murder totals by location for 2016 and 2015.
+Below is a table showing the locations with the highest number of murders for 2016 and 2015.

 | Location Description      | 2016| 2015|
 |---------------------------|-----|-----|